FenderLang/Flux/Readme.md

 Token input
 `1 2 3`

-The token culling rules tell the lexer what do with the objects it is being passed, allowing the lexer to take objects out before returning the token tree with them in it.
+The token culling rules tell the lexer what do with tokens with the given names, allowing the lexer to remove tokens that match the token name before returning the token tree with them in it.
 ```rust
 lexer.add_rule_for_names(vec!["sep"], CullStrategy::DeleteAll);
 ```